 To set it up properly: First open the umbrella, then grip the top with both hands, spike the pole into the sand, and forcefully rock the stake back and forth.

-Remaining diligent about the process of getting your beach umbrella into the sand is crucial because, as Arbin stresses, the right beach umbrella anchor can only make a difference if you've put the umbrella in the sand properly.
+Remaining diligent about the process of getting your beach umbrella into the sand is crucial because, as Arbin stresses, the right beach umbrella anchor can only make a difference if you’ve put the umbrella in the sand properly.
 With the proper precautions, airborne (and dangerous) beach umbrellas can be a thing of the past.